-The work of 3ie is overseen by a Board of Commissioners, which is elected by the members.
-The board comprises ten members, representing different backgrounds, including policymakers from developing countries and high-profile leaders in evaluation and evidence-informed decision-making who help promote 3ie.
+The work of 3ie is overseen by a Board, which elects its members.
+The board comprises ten members representing different backgrounds, including policymakers from developing countries and high-profile leaders in evaluation and evidence-informed decision-making, who help promote 3ie.

-Ruth Levine, a development economist and expert in international development, global health and education, serves as the director of the William and Flora Hewlett Foundation’s Global Development and Population programme.
+Ruth Levine, PhD, is Chief Executive Officer of IDinsight, a global advisory, data analytics, and research organization.
+Dr Levine, a development economist and expert in international development, global health and education, was a policy fellow at the Center for Advanced Study in the Behavioral Sciences at Stanford University between 2019-2020.
+Between 2011-1019, she served as the director of the William and Flora Hewlett Foundation’s Global Development and Population programme.

 Before joining the Hewlett Foundation, Dr Levine was a deputy assistant administrator in the Bureau of Policy, Planning and Learning at the US Agency for International Development.
 In that role, she led the development of the agency’s evaluation policy.